kyliepace/eleventy-blog/src/about.md

 layout: layouts/page.njk
 ---

-## About you!
+## About this site

-Here you can write some details about yourself:
+Here you can write some details about you and your new blog:

 - 🎉 Detail one
 - 💥 Detail two